deadlydog/deadlydog.github.io/_posts/2023-03-02-Set-default-AutoHotkey-script-editor.md

 ![Setting the registry entry for Visual Studio Code](/assets/Posts/2023-03-02-Change-the-default-AutoHotkey-script-editor/autohotkey-default-script-editor-registry-key-to-edit.png)

-If the registry key does not exist, [see this StackOverflow for the steps to create it](https://stackoverflow.com/a/45914527/602585).
+If the registry key does not exist, [see this StackOverflow answer](https://stackoverflow.com/a/45914527/602585) for the steps to create it.

 ## Registry values to use for popular AutoHotkey script editors